 If the estate is less than $200,000.00, the person or persons claiming to be the distributees of the decedent may file, not earlier than thirty (30) days after the decedent's death, an application for a decree for summary distribution in the district court of the county where the property is situated.
 Sec.
 2-1-205.

 Estate tax is imposed on the transfer of the "Wyoming gross estate" and equals the maximum federal tax credit.
 The "Wyoming gross estate" is defined as the federal gross estate minus any real or personal property located outside of Wyoming.
 Sec.
 39-19-103(b).
-Therefore, there is no current estate tax in Wyoming.
+Because there is no current federal credit, there is no estate tax in Wyoming

 Income Tax Charitable Deductions and/or Credits

 Gift Annuity Requirements